(Updated 6 May 2026)

 What is the Renters’ Rights Bill?

-The Renters’ Rights Bill promises to improve the experience of private renting for both the 11 million private renters and 2.3 million landlords in England.
+The Renters’ Rights Bill promises to improve the experience of private renting by giving tenants new rights and introducing new rules for private landlords.

-The way the Labour Party proposes to do this is by ending Section 21 no-fault evictions, giving renters greater security so they can stay in their homes for longer and avoid the risk of homelessness.
+One of the main changes is an end to Section 21 no-fault evictions, giving renters greater security, allowing them stay in their homes for longer and avoid the risk of homelessness.

 How Will the Renters’ Rights Bill Impact My Finances?